philippinespire/pire_ssl_data_processing/corythoichthys_haematopterus/README.md

 Sources:
 1. Hardie, D.C. and P.D.N.
 Hebert (2003).
 The nucleotypic effects of cellular DNA content in cartilaginous and ray-finned fishes.
 Genome 46: 683-706. (from genomesize.com)
+2. Weinstein, B. et al. (2022).
+The complete genome sequence of Corythoichthys haematopterus, the Messmate Pipefish. (unpublished) (from GenBank).

 ---
 ## Step 12.
 Fetching genomes for closest relatives